Postman

 P_C_Paris_2642

-PC Paris was not the only to create these ‘psychedelic’ designs.
+PC Paris was not the only firm to create these ‘psychedelic’ designs.
 This card shows a different logo: Leo, Paris, no. 1297.
 However, quality, make and design are identical.
 Is it the same source or firm?
 Any information appreciated.

 editor@tpa-project.info